Rupsha-Mukherjee/data-analysis/README.md

 # data-analysis
-It contains code to analyse a particular dataset by performing data cleaning, data visualizationa and performating discrete stataistical calculations.
+It contains code to analyse a particular dataset by performing data cleaning, data visualization and performing discrete stataistical calculations.